Online Payment Services Person Paying Online

-The pandemic accelerated the shift toward online payments and most consumers adopted online banking services.
+The pandemic accelerated the shift toward online payments, and many merchants adopted online banking services.

-Shoppers have embraced the convenience of paying for goods and services at the touch of a button instead of hauling cash around anytime they need to get something.
+Shoppers have embraced the convenience of paying for goods and services at the touch of a button instead of carrying cash around.

-In this article, we will show you how online payment services work, what providers charge for those services, and the top online payment solutions on the market.
+In this article, we will show you how online payment services work and what providers charge for those services.

 TL;DR